-If you’re making videos, I’ve found using Loom is a great option that allows for easily editing and cleaning up your audio to remove breathing sounds, background noise, and other unwanted sounds.
+If you’re making videos, I’ve found using Loom is a great option that allows for easily editing and cleaning up your audio file to remove breathing sounds, background noise, and other unwanted sounds.

 After fixing the problems with audio check out my tips on how to make a voiceover demo!